patocardo/tbx_files/README.md

 - React 18 for building the user interface
 - React Router for client-side navigation and routing
-- Redux for state management
+- Redux for state management, with Thunk for asynchronic actions
 - React Bootstrap for styling and responsive design
 - Domain-Driven Design (DDD) for organizing the application structure

 ### Back end

-The application provides endpoints for fetching individual files, listing available files, and retrieving all files in a formatted JSON format.
+The application provides endpoints for fetching individual files, listing available files, and retrieving all files in JSON format.

 The application uses several technologies, including: